 What is Scaling and Root Planing?

-Scaling and root planing or a “deep cleaning” is a procedure where the teeth and roots are cleaned below the root surface.
-Often times, plaque and calculus accumulates below the gums and causes bone loss.
+Scaling and root planing or a “deep cleaning” is a procedure where the teeth and roots are cleaned below the gums.
+Oftentimes, plaque and calculus accumulates below the gums and causes periodontal or gum disease.
+If left untreated, the plaque and calculus cause inflammation in the gums and leads to bone loss which can eventually lead to tooth loss.
 Scaling and root planing allows cleaning of the roots of the teeth so your gums can re-attach to the teeth.

 Why do I Need a Scaling and Root Planing?